JianGuanTHU/LLMforFV/README.md

 # LLMforFV

-This repo provides the data and codes (coming soon) for our work [Language Models Hallucinate, but May Excel at Fact Verification](https://arxiv.org/abs/2310.14564).
+This repo provides the data and codes for our NAACL 2024 work [Language Models Hallucinate, but May Excel at Fact Verification](https://arxiv.org/abs/2310.14564).

+### Data

 You can find the manually annotated data under the `./data` directory.